robgaston/baygeo/_includes/index.md

 Teams should strive to hack together, on a single machine at a time.
 The driver role should rotate every 20-30 minutes and each member should drive at least once per sprint.

-If teams feel too large, we can establish a third team around goal 3 to break away from the other two teams.
+If teams feel too large, we can establish a third team to break away from the other two teams.

 Members should also feel free to change team membership during the hack day with the agreement of other team members.